Skip to content

 A one-order change means a factor of 10.
 A two-order change means a factor of 100, and a three-order change means a factor of 1,000.
 This makes order of magnitude useful for quick estimates across science, finance, computing, and population scale questions.

-Keep the research moving with Scientific Notation Calculator, Scientific Calculator, Log Calculator, and Exponents Calculator.
+Keep the research moving with Scientific Notation Calculator, Scientific Calculator, Standard Form Calculator, and Expanded Form Calculator.

 Frequently Asked Questions